obogz/ReaScripts/README.md

 # ReaperTonMidiRoll
 Ableton like midi editor step input actions for Reaper

-THIS VERSION IS pre-BETA, some known bugs aren't yet fixed, some functionality might be added
+THIS VERSION IS BETA, some functionality might be added some bugs might exist

 To install, copy the scripts to the reaper script directory and add them in your Midi Editor actions.
 To use make sure you have the normal step recording option turned off!